Truth. How many bottles of wine have you double fisted so far?

 Onto chocolate (It hurts me to do this, trust me).

 Eating sweetened chocolate stimulates the release of dopamine in the brain, which makes sense because of the sugar, but chocolate also contains caffeine and other stimulants.
 The combination of sugar, caffeine and these stimulants make it particularly hard to stop daydreaming about chocolaty goodness.

 Cheese.
 Fuckin’ cheese, right?

-Here’s what’s going on here.
+Here’s what’s going on with this.

 Proteins are made up of long strings of amino acids (think of protein as a string of pearls and each pearl is an amino acid).
 When proteins are digested, the amino acids come apart one by one and are absorbed by the bloodstream and then used to build tissues and repair damage in the body.

-These strings are called casomorphins, and they are biologically active compounds that have an opioid effect, meaning they act like a sedative in the brain, producing a super happy and cozy feeling of euphoria, much like morphine, oxycodone and demerol.
+These strings are called casomorphins, and they’re biologically active compounds that have an opioid effect, meaning they act like a sedative in the brain, producing a super happy and cozy feeling of euphoria, much like morphine, oxycodone and demerol.
 This feeling calls to us after it’s experienced, motivating us to have that experience over and over again.

 Hence the constant battle to successfully break up with cheese.